-5. Apply oil to the new filter seal ring and check to make sure it is positioned correctly; then install the new oil filter.
+5. Apply new engine oil to the new oil filter seal ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.
-6. Install the engine drain plug and tighten to 16 ft-lb.
-Pour ACX All-Weather Synthetic oil in the filler hole.
+6. Install the engine drain plug and tighten to 16 ft-lb (21.8 N-m).
+Pour Textron Off Road ACX All-Weather synthetic oil in the filler hole.
 Install filler plug.
 7. Start the engine (while the vehicle is outside on level ground) and allow it to idle for a few minutes.
 8. Turn the engine off and wait approximately one minute.
 9. Unscrew the oil level stick and wipe it with a clean cloth.
 10. Install the oil level stick and thread into the engine case.